Judi Dench: Public image

 In March 2013, Dench was listed as one of the fifty best-dressed over-50s by The Guardian.
 One of the highest-profile actresses in British popular culture, Dench appeared on Debrett's 2017 list of the most influential people in the UK.

 Personal life

 Dench is a long-time resident of Outwood, Surrey.
 A Quaker since her school years, she said of her faith in 2013, "I think it informs everything I do. [...]
 I couldn't be without it."
 She is a long-time supporter of Everton, and has been an honorary patron of their charity branch since 2012.

-Dench married actor Michael Williams in 1971; they remained together until his death from lung cancer in 2001.
+Dench married actor Michael Williams in February 1971 at St Mary's Church, Hampstead; they remained together until his death from lung cancer in 2001.
 Their only child, daughter Finty Williams, was born in 1972 and became an actress.
 Through her daughter, Dench has a grandson.